Celebrity (album): Legacy

 At the end of the Celebrity Tour in May 2002, NSYNC went on hiatus to take time off from touring and recording and to accommodate for Timberlake's desire to record a solo album.
 Although the hiatus was planned to be temporary, with the band intending to record a fifth album once Timberlake released his album, they did not return to record together in the studio for 21 years, until the release of the song "Better Place" in 2023.

 Celebrity is retrospectively seen as "a logical swan song" for NSYNC because it came after the record-breaking commercial success of No Strings Attached and before the band's eventual dissolution.
 Music critics observed that the album was the basis for Timberlake's solo career, as the album's singles consisted of only songs Timberlake co-wrote, in addition to album promotion that centered around Timberlake.
 Hugar compared Celebrity to Zayn Malik's and Harry Styles' desires for solo stardom after One Direction's hiatus, concluding that it is "a reminder that boy bands are rarely built to last".
 NPR's Maria Sherman stated the album shifted the band further towards the R&B genre and "firmly established Timberlake as the bandleader and pushed Chasez's powerful pop vocals to the periphery".
 Andrew Unterberger of Billboard acknowledged that Celebrity contained sounds which "pushes pop music into the future".

 Track listing

-Track listing and credits adapted from the album's liner notes.
-All lead vocals provided by Justin Timberlake and JC Chasez.
+Track listing and credits are adapted from the album's liner notes.
+All lead vocals were provided by Justin Timberlake and JC Chasez.